0x098/InSim-LFS-Drift/README.md

 # InSim-LFS-Drift
-InSim PY Script to track Drift Score in LFS
+InSim PY Script to track Drift Score in LFS (Runtime only.
+Saving to DB is unfinished atm)

 open folder in cmd and just py/python3 insim.py